 Praying God’s Word is crucial to effective prayer.
 God’s words are life-giving truth and never return to Him without accomplishing what He desires (John 6:63; Isaiah 55:11).

 As we pray the Bible, our confidence in prayer will grow.
 We will also have a lot more language for our prayers from God’s inspired words.

 The Bible contains much wealth for our prayer life.
-In the New Testament, we find prayers from Jesus and the apostles.
-In the Old Testament, we find psalms and prophetic promises to the people of God.
+In the New Testament, we find prayers from Jesus and those God used to author its books.
+In the Old Testament, we find psalms and other Scriptures we can pray.

 New Testament Example: Ephesians 3:14-19.

 Paul prays for God to give strength to the believers’ souls through the dunamis power of the Holy Spirit so that—by faith—Christ would become a permanent influence over their hearts.
 He prays for them to be rooted in God’s unconditional love.
 He asks that they come to know the depths of Christ’s love and be filled with His presence to the fullest measure.

 Hint: Use a concordance to build your understanding of the prayers in the Bible.